-If you have not yet installed Dynamic C version 10.44 (or a later version), do so now by inserting the Dynamic C CD from the Development Kit in your PC's CD-ROM drive.
+If you have not yet installed Dynamic C, do so now by inserting the Dynamic C CD from the Development Kit in your PC's CD-ROM drive.
 If autorun is enabled, the CD installation will begin automatically.

 If autorun is disabled or the installation does not start, use the Windows Start | Run menu or Windows Disk Explorer to launch setup.exe from the root folder of the CD-ROM.